Tammy Gordon, Dojo Cho and Instructor

 Kevin Harvey, Instructor

 I began training in Aikido in 2011.
 I was looking for an art that could mesh well with my karate training.
 One of my friends introduced me to Price Sensei and Kure Beach Aikido as he also trained in striking arts.
 As a matter of fact, quite a few people had mentioned Price Sensei to me since I began karate in the fall of 2000 but no one could find him.
 I guess it was my destiny.
-I am a husband and father of two daughters.
+I am a father of two daughters.
 As of this post my whole family are students of aikido.
 I want nothing more than for my loved ones to feel confident that they can defend themselves if the need arises.
 As for me, I am fascinated with the power and fragility that mankind possesses.
 I have only been in martial arts 17 years so I have a lot more experimentation and discovery ahead.

 Dustin Miller, Assistant Instructor